businho/sentry-deduplicate-integration/README.md

 ## What about `sentry_sdk.DedupeIntegration`?

 The [`DedupeIntegration`](https://docs.sentry.io/platforms/python/configuration/integrations/default-integrations/#deduplication)
-is installed by default and we expected it to work, but just avoid duplications when the same error is triggered twice, only the last error is checked for deduplication.
+is installed by default and we expected it to work, but it just avoid duplications when the same error is triggered twice, works only in the same process and only the last error is checked for deduplication.